Nonprofit Spotlight – Xerces

 Xerces Society for Invertebrates Conservation

-On February 10, 2026, the Xerces Society for Invertebrates Conservation officially relaunched their Bring Back the Pollinators (BBTP) campaign.
+On February 10, 2026, Xerces officially relaunched their Bring Back the Pollinators (BBTP) campaign.
 “Although pollinator conservation is a big task, it all begins with each of us adopting four simple steps: growing pollinator-friendly flowers, providing nest sites and shelter, avoiding pesticides, and spreading the word.
 With these core values, you can create conditions to support the entire life cycle of pollinators in any location, whether you tend an urban community garden or a suburban yard, work in a city park or on a farm.
 Make your commitment to these four principles official by signing our Pollinator Protection Pledge!” ~ Xerces

 Regardless of where you are on your pollinator conservation journey, Xerces has resources to support you with the four pollinator pledge actions.